A radical prostatectomy is the surgical removal of your prostate gland, to cure prostate cancer that has not spread outside the prostate.

 Pelvic floor exercises are proven to improve incontinence in men after surgery to remove the prostate gland.

 They strengthen and tone the muscles that support the pelvic organs and are an essential part of improving incontinence and preventing it from worsening.
 Pelvic floor exercises do require commitment and regular practice, and learning the correct technique is also very important.
 Only 10-15% of patients who attend continence clinics and carry out the exercises have to be referred for further surgery.

 If you can contract your pelvic floor muscles, you will be taught certain exercises involving muscle contractions to do at least three times a day for at least three months.
 If the exercises work for you they can be continued indefinitely.

 If you find it difficult to locate your pelvic floor muscles or are unsure if you’re doing pelvic muscle exercises correctly, Biofeedback therapy can help you learn to control them properly.

 Biofeedback therapy uses computer graphs and audible tones to show you the muscles you are exercising.
 It also allows your therapist to measure your muscle strength and tailor your exercise programme to suit you.

-At Somerset Urology Associates our continence advisers and incontinence physiotherapists are particularly experienced at teaching pelvic floor exercises to strengthen muscles that have become weak.
+At Somerset Urology our continence advisers and incontinence physiotherapists are particularly experienced at teaching pelvic floor exercises to strengthen muscles that have become weak.